-Serge Godin founded CGI in 1976 at the age of 26.
-Under his leadership, CGI has grown to become the fifth largest independent information technology and business process services firm in the world.
+Serge Godin founded CGI in 1976 and he is the controlling shareholder of the company.
+Today, CGI is one of the largest IT and business consulting services firms in the world.
 Mr. Godin led CGI as its President and Chief Executive Officer from its founding until 2006, when he became Executive Chairman of the Board.

 Mr. Godin has long been involved in charitable causes.
-In 2000, he established a family foundation with a mission to alleviate poverty, advance education and improve the health of disadvantaged children and teens.
-He has personally funded the Foundation in addition to giving his time and other resources.
-Since its inception, the Foundation has helped more than 90 schools, hospitals and youth organizations.
+In 2000, together with other members of his family, he established the Godin Family Foundation with a mission to alleviate poverty, promote education and improve the health of children and teens in need.
+Since its inception, the Foundation has helped more than 400 schools, hospitals and youth organizations.